matyalatte/tuw/docs/Build-on-Windows.md

 ## Debug

 If you want a debug build, run `batch_files/build_debug.bat`.
-If you want to debug the exe on Visual Studio, you can open `build/Debug/SimpleCommandRunner.sln` with it.
+If you want to debug the exe on Visual Studio, you can open `build/Debug/Tuw.sln` with it.
-Then, set `SimpleCommandRunner` as the startup project.
+Then, set `Tuw` as the startup project.

 ## Cross Compile for ARM64